emilybirch36/Spatio-Temporal_analysis/README.md

 # Spatio-Temporal_analysis
-spatio-temporal analysis and data mining
+Spatio-temporal analysis and data mining

+Exploratory spatio-temporal analysis & a space-time random forest model to predict daily rainfall as a func of: covariates, buffer distances (space) and time.